 Always repair leaks and cracks from the inside!
 The cistern must be empty of water.
 Enter the cistern and clean the surface with a steel brush, make the surface carefully rough with a chisel and hammer and make it wet, so that the new plaster can have a good bonding to the wall.
+Big cracks will need a piece of chicken mesh.
 Use a cement, sand and water mixture that has a good consistency and is not too wet.
 Keep the repair moist for one week, using sacking or a piece of cloth that is regularly wetted.